AntonSol919/linkspace/homepage/basics.md

 The internet[^2] attempts to provide a model where: for any two connected devices running any application, there exists a connection to transmit data.

-[^2]: TCP/IP - I'll be lose on definitions, as i don't expect all readers to know the details.
+[^2]: TCP/IP - I'll be loose on definitions, as I don't expect all readers to know the details.
 But if you find a real incorrect statement shoot me a message.

 It is a direct line to anyone.